Public choice: Background and development

-History of social choice and public choice theory

 A 19th-century precursor of modern public choice theory was the work of Swedish economist Knut Wicksell, which treated government as political exchange, a quid pro quo, in formulating a benefit principle linking taxes and expenditures.
 American statesman and political theorist John C. Calhoun is also seen as a precursor to modern public choice theory.
 His writings on political economy anticipate the "public choice revolution" in modern economics and political science.

-Some subsequent economic analysis has been described as treating government as though it attempted "to maximize some kind sort of welfare function for society" and as distinct from characterizations of self-interested economic agents, such as those in business.
-This is a clear dichotomy, as one can be self-interested in one area but altruistic in another.
-By contrast, public choice theory models government as made up of officials who, besides pursuing the public interest, may act to benefit themselves, for example in the budget-maximizing model of bureaucracy, possibly at the cost of efficiency.